Pine Ridge - Season 1, Episode 11

 I felt something happen in the spiritual realm.
 It took me back to Africa, where I served for a number of years in Guinea Bissau.
 When God gave us favor with the mayor of Mansoa, the Muslim Governor of the region said the same thing to us.
 We then saw an explosion of favor and open doors to share Christ throughout the region.

-Harrison, Robin and Norma were all amazed and rejoicing!
+Robin and Norma were amazed and rejoicing!
 I wonder if this has ever happened?
 A district leadership welcoming a church in their midst and community!?
 One of the elders even said she wants to come visit us.
 To God be the glory!

 The other churches usually come in more secretively, or they are “treaty” churches from the late 1800’s where the Lakota had no say in it.
 The latter (Presbyterian Episcopalian, and Catholic) are dying and nearly gone.